Describe A Time You Bought Something From A Street Market: IELTS Speaking Cue Card

 What do you enjoy most about shopping at street markets?

-I enjoy the vibrant atmosphere and the variety of products available.
-Street markets often have unique items that you can't find in regular stores.
-Plus, it's a great way to support local vendors and experience the culture of the area.
+I enjoy the vibrant atmosphere and the variety of unique items available.
+Street markets often have a local charm that you can't find in regular stores, and I love interacting with the vendors and discovering new products.

 Band 7